Anveio/mturk-engine/README.md

 ## Features

-* Search for HITs periodically without waiting for full page reloads.
+- Search for HITs periodically without waiting for full page reloads.
-* New HITs are highlighted and grouped together at the top of your search results.
+- New HITs are highlighted and grouped together at the top of your search results.
-* Optionally receive a sound alert or notification when you find a new HIT.
+- Optionally receive a sound alert or notification when you find a new HIT.
-* See what other HITs you've done for a requester in your search results.
+- See what other HITs you've done for a requester in your search results.
-* Have TO data at your fingertips.
+- Have TO data at your fingertips.
-* Use watchers to automatically accept HITs.
+- Use watchers to automatically accept HITs.
-* Add watchers manually or add them directly from search results.
+- Add watchers manually or add them directly from search results.
-* Click on each search result to see additional info.
+- Click on each search result to see additional info.
-* Block requesters (you can unblock them later).
+- Block requesters (you can unblock them later).
-* Get instant feedback on whether a HIT you accepted was added to your queue.
+- Get instant feedback on whether a HIT you accepted was added to your queue.
-* Hide unwanted HITs easily.
+- Hide unwanted HITs easily.
-* Monitor your queue in the 'Queue' tab and refresh it instantly.
+- Monitor your queue in the 'Queue' tab and refresh it instantly.
-* Return HITs instantly.
+- Return HITs instantly.
-* Monitor all the information in your dashboard.
+- Monitor all the information in your dashboard.
-* Keep track of your work over time with the HIT Database.
+- Keep track of your work over time with the HIT Database.
-* Easily backup and import your data across devices and browsers.
+- Easily backup and import your data across devices and browsers.

-## Roadmap

-* ~~Watchers for continually accepting HITs and snagging rare ones.~~ <~ Added in 1.1.0
-* ~~Integration with your dashboard and data visualization of income over time, earning streaks etc.~~ <~ Added in 1.3.0
-* ~~New HIT highlighting~~ <~ Added in 1.2.0
-* CAPTCHA detection <~ Coming soon